 Looking forward, we can’t change the past, but we want to do as much as possible to give young people, like Ned, hope for a happy and purposeful future.

 Ned's Fund is raising money and awareness for charities that provide vocational opportunities to young people who have not yet found their path in life.

-You can see all the amazing work that the fund has already achieved in our first year by clicking the Making a Difference section above.
+You can see all the amazing work that the fund has helped achieve in the Making a Difference section

 With your help, we have been able to make an incredible impact on a number of young people's lives and with that we are just so grateful.
 We have been able to see young people like Ned enjoy adventure and life such as snowboarding, sailing and agricultural work, where they may never have been given these opportunities if it wasn't for you!

 We understand how difficult it is during these times, especially for young people who are at University and at school and we want to let you know that we are here to support you!